-FORTH PORTS LIMITED Document ID Authorised By Original Date FP PMSC OP 14_20 CHM 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) May 2019 Revised By MO Review Due August 2019
+FORTH PORTS LIMITED Document ID Authorised By Original Date FPS PMSC OP 14_22 CHM 19 Nov 2015 Marine Procedures, Guidelines & Information (Forth) Date Revised Revised By Review Due January 2021 MM January 2023

-- Cold lay-up monitoring and security arrangements to be submitted including detail of: - Mooring equipment checks; - Security of vessel; - Bilge and water ingress checking; - o Power and lighting arrangements in the event of an emergency. - Sufficient firefighting equipment as specified by the Classification Society will be available on board the vessel at all times, and precautionary measures taken. - The minimisation of fire risk through the removal of unnecessary flammable material, gas freeing and cleaning of certain compartments and by the employment of safe working practices. - The following information to be supplied to the Harbour Office prior to the vessel being unattended: - 24 hour emergency contact information - Stability information; - Location, quantity and type of fuel and other bulk liquids; - Fire Plan; - General Arrangement Plan; - Locations of compartments containing large quantities of hazardous substances; - Contact details of persons required for operational situations. - Any vessel left unattended must have sea cocks closed and sealed. - Provision of suitable alarm systems with remote monitoring. - Power and lighting arrangements in the event of an emergency - Strict adherence to all regulations including Port Premises Byelaws.
+- Mooring equipment checks; - Security of vessel; - Bilge and water ingress checking; - o Power and lighting arrangements in the event of an emergency. - Sufficient firefighting equipment as specified by the Classification Society will be available on board the vessel at all times, and precautionary measures taken. - The minimisation of fire risk through the removal of unnecessary flammable material, gas freeing and cleaning of certain compartments and by the employment of safe working practices. - The following information to be supplied to the Harbour Office prior to the vessel being unattended: - 24 hour emergency contact information - Stability information; - Location, quantity and type of fuel and other bulk liquids; - Fire Plan; - General Arrangement Plan; - Locations of compartments containing large quantities of hazardous substances; - Contact details of persons required for operational situations. - Any vessel left unattended must have sea cocks closed and sealed. - Provision of suitable alarm systems with remote monitoring. - Power and lighting arrangements in the event of an emergency - Strict adherence to all regulations including Port Premises Byelaws. - Additionally vessels cold stacking at anchor on the Forth must submit 'Cold Stack at Anchor (Forth) Form to the recipients noted within the document.
+Can be found on Forth Ports' website.